The 5 Types of Wealth by Sahil Bloom

 - Would you buy this if you could not tell anyone about it?

-- Could the richest person in the world acquire the thing I want by tomorrow?
+- Could the richest person in the world acquire it by tomorrow?

 Mental Wealth